-Driveway struck by meteorite taken away for study
+How Winchcombe meteorite driveway was removed

 The meteorite came down at Winchcombe in Gloucestershire in February, landing outside the home of the Wilcock family.

-The section of the driveway under which the remains of the space rock were left has now been removed in a lengthy process so the stone could be analysed at the Natural History Museum in London.
+The section of the driveway dented by the space rock has now been removed in a lengthy process so that it can be displayed at the Natural History Museum in London.

-Scientists have been studying the rock since it landed because it holds within it chemistry that existed at the formation of our Solar System 4.6 billion years ago.
+Scientists have been studying the meteorite itself since it landed because it holds within it chemistry that existed at the formation of our Solar System 4.6 billion years ago.

 - Published